facts about medici family

 The Medici Chapel is famous for its beautiful design and the artwork of Michelangelo, who contributed sculptures for the family tombs.

-Their patronage helped shape the culture of Renaissance Florence and made the chapel a must-see destination for those interested in history and art.
+Their patronage helped shape the culture of Renaissance Florence, making the chapel a must-see destination for those interested in history and art.

 16. They supported the Platonic Academy, reviving interest in classical philosophy.